miguelgfierro/ai_projects/README.md

-# sciblog_support
+# Sciblog support information and code
-Support files for my blog
+This repo contains additional information and code to support my blog: [sciblog](https://miguelgfierro.com/).